with Jeremy Westcott –

 When we see Him, we do not want to be carrying all the baggage that we might presently be going around with.
 We have an opportunity, right now, to be purified.
 We can allow Jesus to refine us, to prepare us to meet Him.
 All that holds us back and weighs us down, we have an opportunity to get it sorted out ahead of time.

 I want to be properly prepared to meet Him face to face.
-If I want to be ready, I have this period of time in my life here and now to work on that.
+I have my life here and now to work on that.
 And how do I make myself ready?
 I just surrender to Him.
 I allow Him to do whatever he wants to do in me.
 It is not something I have to somehow try to rack my brains and get all figured out.
 I just have to give Him my life on a daily basis.
 I need to present myself as a living sacrifice.
 I need to reckon myself dead to sin and alive to Him.
 I need to be crucified with Christ so that I no longer live, but Christ lives in me.
 My flesh no longer determines what I do.

 ‘Christ’ is not Jesus’ surname, remember.
 Whenever the word ‘Christ’ is used in scripture it refers to the anointing he carries.
 When it says ‘Jesus’, it is referring to the person of Jesus; when it says ‘the Lord Jesus Christ’, it is giving Him His full title and emphasising His lordship.
-So when we read about Jesus, the names used to describe Him indicate what aspect we particularly need to understand about Him in that instance.
+So each time we read about Jesus in scripture, the name(s) used to describe Him emphasise what aspect we particularly need to understand about Him.

 So it is Christ, the Anointed One and His anointing, who lives in me.
 I have been crucified – past tense – but I need to outwork that in a daily relationship, by presenting myself as a living sacrifice before God.
 I have written about how we do that in an earlier post.
 This may be stating the obvious, but the thing about a living sacrifice is that it is actually alive.
 I present myself on a daily basis, so that my life can be used for His kingdom purposes, so that I can be pure as He is pure.